 Course-based writing tutors work with students one-on-one on the writing process, revision, project planning, idea development, etc. They can also provide in-class workshops related to time management, revision, research integration, etc. Typically connected with writing-intensive courses, writing tutors are also available for courses outside the FYS/CW/WRPR programs.

 An announcement is sent to faculty prior to the start of the semester (in May for fall semester and in December for spring semester) to request a tutor.
 For fall semester, placement will take place in two parts (by mid-June and by mid-to-late August), for spring semester, placement will take place late in Winter Term.

 Additional details about course-based tutors and Writing Center faculty support can be found on the Writing Center course-based tutoring page.
 Contact Genie Giaimo, Assistant Professor of Writing and Rhetoric and Director of the Writing Center with questions.

 Other Kinds of Support Provided by the CTLR

-For more information about CTLR ‘s student-centered programming—including academic skills development, foreign language tutoring, etc., visit the main student tutoring page.
+For more information about CTLR ‘s student-centered programming—including academic skills development, language tutoring, etc., visit the main student tutoring page.

 Center for Teaching, Learning, and Research